emoss08/Trenova/CONTRIBUTING.md

 ## Introduction

-Welcome to Monta, a cutting-edge web solution designed to revolutionize transportation and logistics operations.
-Combining the power of the Django framework with sophisticated frontend technologies, Monta stands as a testament to innovation and efficiency in the logistics domain.
+Welcome to Trenova, a cutting-edge web solution designed to revolutionize transportation and logistics operations.
+Combining the power of the Django framework with sophisticated frontend technologies, Trenova stands as a testament to innovation and efficiency in the logistics domain.
 As a contributor, you're joining a mission to streamline logistics processes through advanced technology, including machine learning and automation.

 ## Code of Conduct

-We are committed to maintaining a welcoming and inclusive community at Monta.
+We are committed to maintaining a welcoming and inclusive community at Trenova.
 Our Code of Conduct is a testament to our values and expectations for all contributors.
-We encourage you to review it in detail [here](https://github.com/emoss08/Monta/blob/main/CODE_OF_CONDUCT.md) to ensure a positive and respectful environment for collaboration.
+We encourage you to review it in detail [here](https://github.com/emoss08/Trenova/blob/main/CODE_OF_CONDUCT.md) to ensure a positive and respectful environment for collaboration.

 ## Getting Started